 rm -rf /tmp/cramfs-usr/

-13. Add the following custom config to all HVs.
-Create a UUID with uuidgen so that the UUIDs are diferent.
+13. Add the following custom config to all compute resources.
+Create a UUID with uuidgen so that the UUIDs are different:

 ##uuid for libvirtd.conf##